Skip to main content

 3rd Call

-As part of its financial mechanism, the project seeks to establish a) concessional credit lines for producers to finance the conversion of their production lines that blend funds from Bancóldex and the project and b) a substitution scheme for old refrigerators that provides a 50% grant component to cover replacement and handling costs to be paid by the retailers and/or manufacturers.
+As part of its financial mechanism, the project established a) concessional credit lines for producers to finance the conversion of their production lines that blend funds from Bancóldex and the project and b) a substitution scheme for old refrigerators that provided a 50% grant component to cover replacement and handling costs to be paid by the retailers and/or manufacturers.

 Visit the project’s official website [available in Spanish] to learn more about it.